Obstetrics and Gynecology

 While this phenomenon is much more common in patients with pre-existing type 2 diabetes than with GDM, it is occasionally encountered.
 One alternative is to have the patient take two injections.
 This is obviously more uncomfortable for the patient.
 An approach which we have found useful is the use of U-500 insulin in order to reduce the volume of the injection.

 Unfortunately, only regular insulin comes as U-500.
-So, this requires that patients taking short acting insulin analogs switch to regular insulin.
+So, this requires that patients taking rapid acting insulin analogs switch to regular insulin (short acting).
 U-500 regular insulin also lasts longer, possibly as long as NPH insulin.
 For example, if a patient is injecting 70 units of short acting insulin and 30 units of NPH insulin in the morning prior to breakfast and it is necessary to increase her dose to 80 units of short acting insulin with 40 units of NPH insulin, the following steps can be taken:

-Switch from short acting insulin to regular insulin, which requires taking the injection 20-30 minutes before breakfast rather than just before the meal as with insulin lispro or insulin aspart.
+Switch from rapid acting insulin to short acting (regular) insulin, which requires taking the injection 20-30 minutes before breakfast rather than just before the meal as with insulin lispro or insulin aspart.